MannJaiswal786/myFlix-client/README.md

 ### Profile View
 ● Allows users to add/ remove a movie from their list of favorites

-## Technical Requirements used for building the project
+## Technical Requirements and Industry based practices used to develop the project:
 * The application must be a single-page application (SPA)
 * The application must use state routing to navigate between views and share URLs
 * The application must give users the option to filter movies